tomaj/nette-api/UPGRADE.md

 ## Upgrade from 1.x to 2.0.0

 ### Splitted InputParam to multiple subclasses
-InputParam is now abstract class and all types have their own class.
-Also InputParam is more like Nette Form inputs with fluent API
+InputParam is now abstract class and all types have their own classes.
+Also InputParam is more like Nette Form inputs with fluent API.

 Examples of replacements:

-Requred get input with available values:
+Required GET input with available values:

 Old:
 ```php